-With just 4 ingredients and a quick vinaigrette, this fresh corn and tomato salad recipe will be your go-to summer side dish.
-It’s so healthy and refreshing, you’ll be shocked at how easy it is to make!
+With just 4 ingredients and a quick vinaigrette, this fresh corn and tomato salad recipe will be your go-to summer side dish!
+Made with fresh corn, juicy sun gold tomatoes (or cherry tomatoes), diced red onion and fresh basil, this tossed corn and tomato salad is a terrific addition to any meal.
+Ready in just 15 minutes!

-Golden summer corn piled high at the farmers market or in a CSA box is one of life’s greatest pleasures.
-It’s sweet, crunchy, delicious… I’ve found that a simple preparation is always best.
+Summer corn piled high at the farmers market or in a CSA box is one of life’s greatest pleasures.
+I’ve found that a simple preparation is always best, such as steamed corn or grilled corn with melted butter (and plenty of napkins).
+Salads are great too.

-This salad combines fresh corn, sun gold tomatoes, basil and red onion with a splash of red wine vinegar to complement the corn’s natural sweetness.
+This corn salad recipe combines fresh corn, sun gold tomatoes, basil and red onion with a splash of red wine vinegar to complement the corn’s natural sweetness.
 Try it chilled (my fave!) or at room temperature with grilled sourdough bread to soak up all the delicious flavors.
+It’s sweet, crunchy and delicious!
+You can even make it ahead, which I love.
+The flavors get better as they sit.

 Also: ever wonder how to cut corn off the cob without the mess?
 I’m sharing the easiest fuss-free technique!